El secreto de la Flor

 Sankai Juku senior dancer Seminaru teaching for APA, London, UK, 2014.

-Artaud describes "a great metaphysical fear which is at the root of all ancient theatre*".
-In the spectacle of the Balinese theatre, the actors appear in their spectral aspect and are seen in a hallucinatory perspective.
-"A kind of terror seizes us at the thought of these mechanised beings, whose joys and griefs seem not their own but at the service of age-old rites as if they were dictated by a superior intelligence."
-He distinguishes "the Oriental theatre of metaphysical tendencies, as opposed to the Occidental theatre of psychological tendencies".
+Theatre and dance have a sacred origin.
+Over time, these rituals have become secular, stylised, and transformed into art forms; nevertheless, it is vital to rescue them, for they bear something essential, profound, and timeless.
+This was envisioned by Artaud, who, deeply moved by them, described “a great metaphysical fear which is at the root of all ancient theatre.”
+In the spectacle of Balinese theatre, actors appear in their spectral aspect and are seen through a hallucinatory perspective.
+“A kind of terror seizes us at the thought of these mechanised beings, whose joys and griefs seem not their own but at the service of age-old rites, as if dictated by a superior intelligence.”
+He ultimately distinguished “the Oriental theatre of metaphysical tendencies” from “the Occidental theatre of psychological tendencies.”

 From this project, we hope that a new and profound form of theatre will flourish.